 Despite its evident dominance, Amazon continues to venture into new industries by seeking innovative ways to take it forward.
 Examples of these include its foray into space exploration with Blue Origin and satellite beaming with Kuiper, driverless delivery services with Amazon Scout, and blockchain-as-a-service (BaaS) with the Amazon Managed Blockchain (AMB).

-Apple was valued over US$1 trillion as early as August 2018, making it the first publicly traded U.S. company to hit the US$1-trillion mark.
-To this day, it is considered a leader in innovation, continuously providing unmatched products and services, allowing it to gain tremendous brand loyalty.
+The company was valued over US$1 trillion as early as August 2018, making it the first publicly traded U.S. company to hit the US$1-trillion mark.
+So it’s not surprising that Apple is incredibly attractive to investors.
+And to this day, it is considered a leader in innovation, continuously providing unmatched products and services, allowing it to gain tremendous brand loyalty.

 Compared with its Big Tech comrades, Apple excels in data security and privacy.
 It also wholly revolutionized our technology use with the iPad’s launch way back in 2010, ushering in the Internet of Things (IoT).
 Apart from Macs, iPads, and iPhones, it also offers Apple Homepod, Apple Watch, and Apple Music.